jobbrIO/docs/use/restApi.md

 ```

 #### Single Job details
-Details about a single job (including triggers) can be retreived by accessing the detail route of a job
+Details about a single job (including triggers) can be retrieved by accessing the detail route of a job

     GET http://localhost:8765/api/jobs/1 HTTP/1.1